ICTatRTI/nuntium-fb-webhook/README.md

 ## License

 See the LICENSE file in the root directory of this source tree.
-Feel free to useand modify the code.
+Feel free to use and modify the code.